 The number of sets and repetitions depends on where you are at in your training.
-Newcomers to strength training should start slow and work their way up.
-Begin with 12 to 15 repetitions of each exercises for two to three sets.
+If you're new to strength training, start slow and work your way up.
+Begin with 12 to 15 repetitions of each exercise for two to three sets.
 Choose a weight that allows you to complete the exercise with the proper form.

 Once you become more familiar with strength training and the exercise, increase the amount of weight — that's how you get stronger.